How Many Days to Spend in Yosemite

 - Parking: We parked at the day-use lot off Happy Isles Loop.
 There was plenty of parking available when we arrived at 9am in early April.
 When we left around 2pm the road to the lot was closed to traffic.
 So arrive early if you want to use this lot.

-This is an absolutely amazing hike that I highly recommend, but everyone should know what they are getting into before hiking this one.
-The hike to Vernal Falls is pretty much an uphill climb the entire way and some parts are quite steep.
-It starts as an uphill path, but transitions to stairs about a mile in.
 Depending on the time of year, the stairs may be quite slippery from the mist from the falls or they may be covered in snow.
-We hiked this on April 1st and there was only minimal snow – and there was only one place where we actually had to hike through it.
+We hiked this on April 1st and there was only minimal snow with only one spot where we actually had to hike through it.

 There is a large area at the top to relax with a snack or picnic and enjoy the view of the falls.